IEEE Xplore: Digital Library

 With basic search, you can filter search results after conducting a search.
 Advanced search allows you to choose more targeted search criteria before conducting a search.

 To export a citation to EndNote: select and open an article.
-Underneath the title of the article you will find several icons on the right, with which you can download the pdf or citation, see references, activate alerts, ... .
-Click on the second icon (Download Citations), select RIS in Output Format, click Download.
-A tab will appear at the bottom, click on the arrow, select Open.
+Underneath the title of the article you will find several boxes and icons, with which you can download the pdf or citation, see references, activate alerts, ... .
+Click on Cite This, select RIS as Output Format, click Download, and then again on Download at the bottom right of the pop-up.
+A tab will appear at the bottom of the page, click on the arrow, select Open.
 Your quote will now be saved in EndNote.
 Don't forget: in order to use EndNote via Athena, you have to start all your other applications (browser Internet Explorer, Word, ....) also via Athena.

 Alerts & saving searches